METALS-Copper steady, China credit worries subside

-percent loss in the previous session, as worries over China's credit crunch
+1 percent loss the previous session, as worries over China's credit crunch eased

-eased and on expectations that the U.S. and EU central banks will not rush to
+and on expectations that the U.S. and EU central banks will not rush to reduce

 In top metals consumer China, stocks clawed back some of their recent heavy